 Consider how much easier it would be to automatically submit invoices to shipping customers and payroll paperwork to truck drivers.
 When you digitize and automate these manually intensive and necessary tasks, including filing regulatory paperwork, you reduce human error and cut back on payable work hours needed to do these operations.

 These are tools to help with this goal, like tailor-made Freight Factoring Programs.
 Through factoring, you will control your accounts receivable, speeding up their disbursement, optimizing your cash flow, and reducing the risk of unpaid invoices.
-Along with Summar, you will also have access to Load-tech, our Transport Management System that allows you to manage all your factoring operations that will accelerate your growth.
+Along with Summar, you will also have access to Sumar App, wich will help you accelerate your growth.

 Management Investments to Solidify Your Company